-Up-to-date information about COVID-19 in Pennsylvania, including a data dashboard and how to help stop the spread.
+Up-to-date information about COVID-19 in Pennsylvania, including a data dashboard, information on how to help stop the spread, and vaccine information.

 Information on how to keep yourself protected at work and guidance for employees impacted by COVID-19.

-Provides immediate and long-term assistance to individuals affected by COVID-19, including food assistance, school meals, food safety, and farmer resources.
+Provides immediate and long-term assistance to individuals affected by COVID-19, including food assistance, school meals, and farmer resources.

 Expert advice for those living with HIV and their caretakers regarding COVID-19 precautions and when to seek medical attention.